 For the purposes of the present document, the terms given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

+DualSteer Device: the DualSteer Device is defined in TS 22.261 [X].

+Editor’s Note: The implications of this definition may be further discussed during the solution phase.

+DualSteer traffic steering: the procedure for selecting a 3GPP access network, by a DualSteer Device, for a new service and transfers all the traffic of that service over the selected access network.

+DualSteer traffic switching: the procedure for moving all traffic of a service from one 3GPP access network to another 3GPP access network in a way that minimizes service interruption for a DualSteer Device.

 * * * * End of Changes * * * *